ssgcid/sc2_epitopes/README.md

 # sc2_epitopes

 This software comes in the form of a Jupyter Notebook file that can be opened and executed directly from the Anaconda Navigator.
+The input file is included in this repository and must reside in the same directory as the Notebook file.

 Pre-requisites:
 - Anaconda Navigator https://docs.anaconda.com/anaconda/navigator/